-You can find the nearest mailbox to your location from the USPS website itself.
+You can find the nearest mailbox to your location on the USPS website itself.
 Select the “Locate a Post Office” option, which you can find on the USPS site.

 Next, choose “Collection Boxes” from the drop-down menu.
-Or you could click here to go directly to the page and bookmark it for future uses.
+Or you could click here to go directly to the page and bookmark it for future use.